-- (3) Two public elementary mathematics educators. - (4) Two parents of students who are enrolled in and attending a public K-5 school. - (5) The Director of AMSTI, or his or her designee. - (6) One AMSTI elementary mathematics specialist. - (7) One elementary public school principal. - (8) One instructor employed by a public two-year or four-year institution of higher education, with experience teaching elementary mathematics methods. - (9) Two additional members appointed by the Executive Director of the Alabama STEM Council. - (b) The appointing authorities shall coordinate their appointments to assure the panel membership is inclusive and reflects the racial, gender, geographic, urban, rural, and economic diversity of the state. - (c) The external consultant shall design and adopt a comprehensive evaluation plan to help with both the success and sustainability of the K-5 mathematics coach endorsement program.
-The plan shall include, but not be limited to, defining measures, developing instruments, using instruments to collect data, analyzing data, the quarterly and annual reporting of findings, and the development and implementation of a measurement sustainability plan.
-The findings of the external consultant shall be used to recommend any adjustments that need to be made for the continuous improvement of both the quality of implementation and assurance of desired outcomes.
-The evaluation shall also include a cost benefit return on investment study.
+- (3) Two public elementary mathematics educators. - (4) Two parents of students who are enrolled in and attending a public K-5 school. - (5) The Director of AMSTI, or his or her designee. - (6) One AMSTI elementary mathematics specialist. - (7) One elementary public school principal. - (8) One instructor employed by a public two-year or four-year institution of higher education, with experience teaching elementary mathematics methods. - 25 (9) Two additional members appointed by the 26 Executive Director of the Alabama STEM Council.

+(b) The appointing authorities shall coordinate their appointments to assure the panel membership is inclusive and reflects the racial, gender, geographic, urban, rural, and economic diversity of the state.

-- (d) The external consultant shall compile and submit an annual report on or before January 30, and quarterly reports no later than the last day of the month following each quarter, to all of the following: The Governor, Lieutenant Governor, State Board of Education, Speaker of the House of Representatives, President Pro Tempore of the Senate, Chair of the House Ways and Means Education Committee, Chair of the Senate Finance and Taxation Education Committee, Chair of the House Education Policy Committee, Chair of the Senate Education Policy Committee, Director of the Office of Mathematics Improvement, and the Executive Committee of the Alabama STEM Council.
-Copies of all annual and quarterly reports shall be conspicuously published on the website of both the Alabama STEM Council and the department. - (e) Continued funding dedicated to K-5 mathematics coaches shall be contingent on measurable performance growth, as determined by the evaluations of the external consultant. - (f) The State Superintendent of Education and the Director of the Office of Mathematics Improvement shall comply with all requests for data and information from the external consultant and shall make every effort to assist with any recommended improvements.
+- (c) The external evaluation consultant shall design and enact a comprehensive evaluation plan to help with both success and sustainability of the mathematics coaching program.
+This work shall include, but not be limited to, defining measures, developing instruments, using instruments to collect data, analyzing data, the quarterly and annually reporting of findings, and developing and implementing a measurement sustainability plan.
+The findings shall be used to determine adjustments to be made for continuous improvement to both quality of implementation and assurance of desired outcomes.
+The evaluation shall include a cost benefit return on investment study. - (d) The external evaluation consultant shall submit an annual report on or before January 30, and shall submit quarterly reports no later than the last day of the month following each quarter.
+Quarterly and annual reports shall be submitted to the Governor, the Lieutenant Governor, the State Board of Education, the Speaker of the House of Representatives, the President Pro Tempore of the Senate, the Chair of the House Ways and Means Education Committee, the Chair of the House Education Policy Committee, the Chair of the Senate Education Policy Committee, the Director of the Office of Mathematics Improvement, and the Executive Committee of the Alabama STEM Council, and shall conspicuously publish the reports on the website of both the Alabama STEM Council and the department.

-Section 18. (a) The State Superintendent of Education, through the Office of Mathematics Improvement and other sections of the department, shall provide technical assistance to local education agencies in complying with this section and Sections 1 to 17, inclusive, and Section 19.

-(b) The State Board of Education may adopt rules as necessary to implement and enforce this section and Sections 1 to 17, inclusive, and Section 19.

-Section 19.
-Funds appropriated by the Legislature in support of Sections 1 to 19, inclusive, shall be allocated to support all of the following:
+- (e) Continued funding dedicated to elementary mathematics coaches shall be contingent on measurable performance growth, as determined by the external evaluation consultant. - (f) The State Superintendent of Education and the Director of the Office of Mathematics Improvement shall comply with all requests for data and information from the external evaluation consultant and shall make every effort to assist with any recommended improvements. - Section 17. (a) The State Superintendent of Education, through the Office of Mathematics Improvement and other sections of the department, shall provide technical assistance to local education agencies in complying with this section and Sections 1 to 16, inclusive. - (b) The State Board of Education may adopt rules as necessary to implement and enforce this section and Sections 1 to 16, inclusive. - Section 18.
+Funds appropriated by the Legislature in support of Sections 1 to 17, inclusive, shall be expended for all of the following: - (1) The staff and operations of the Office of Mathematics Improvement, including the director and regional coordinators, local mathematics coaches, teachers in residence, AMSTI regional mathematics specialists, professional learning activities, and administrative activities.